umbraco/UmbracoDocs/13/umbraco-workflow/getting-started/submitting-changes.md

 - A date picker for setting a scheduled unpublishing date
   - only visible when 'Allow scheduling' is true

-It is not possible to schedule a publish date in an unpublish workflow, but it is possible to schedule both publish and unpublish dates in a publish workflow.
+It is not possible to schedule a publish date in an unpublish workflow.
+It is possible to schedule both publish and unpublish dates in a publish workflow.
 Once content has been unpublish, a new workflow process is required to republish the content.

 ## Variant workflows